Sigmmma/c20/src/content/contributing/readme.md

   PersonName: Explaining how actors work
   "Person Name": Writing this guide

+# If provided, child pages of this one will be ordered as follows in the
+# navigation tree.
+Otherwise child pages are ordered alphabetically by their
+# slug (last part of their URL).
+childOrder:
+  - general
+  - h1
+  - h2

 # Excludes the page from the search index.
 Use this for pages which are
 # incomplete or people won't need to search for.
 noSearch: true